andrewgormley/killclub/site/content/the-masquerade-nft-license.md

 title: The Masquerade NFT License
 description: The Masquerade NFT License
 ---
-Summary of Licence
+**Summary**

-You have complete freedom to use the Art and NFT for commercial and personal use including to make sales of derivative works, for so long as you own the NFT.
+You have freedom to use the Art and NFT for commercial and personal use, including to create and make sales of derivative works, for as you own the NFT.

-To protect our community and the value of our collection, the licence has some limitations, specifically on the use of our NFTs in connection with damaging behaviour, for example hate crimes or racism, and we retain the underlying copyright to enable us to enforce this.
+To protect our community and collection value, the licence has some limitations, specifically on the use of our NFTs in connection with damaging behaviour, for example: hate crimes or racism, and we retain the underlying copyright to enable us to enforce this.

-1.0 Licence in NFTs
+**1.0 Licence in NFTs**

 1.1 We, Th3 Masqu3rad3 Ltd, (The Masquerade, us, we) grant, to the party who Owns an NFT we have issued (Licensee, you), for the time that party Owns the NFT, a worldwide, non-exclusive, royalty-free licence in respect of the Art associated with the NFT purchase (Licence).